petsc/petsc/doc/manual/dmplex.rst

 Metric-based mesh adaptation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DMPlex supports mesh adaptation using the *Riemannian metric framework*.
+`DMPLEX` supports mesh adaptation using the *Riemannian metric framework*.
 The idea is to use a Riemannian metric space within the mesher.
 The
 metric space dictates how mesh resolution should be distributed across
 the domain.
 Using this information, the remesher transforms the mesh such